sanjsingh07/Domi-chain/docs/src/wallet-guide/solflare.md

 ### Sending

-Once you have some tokens at your wallet address, you can send them to any other wallet address or an exchange deposit address by clicking "Transfer ANLOG" in the upper-right corner.
-Enter the recipient address and the amount of ANLOG to transfer and click "Submit".
+Once you have some tokens at your wallet address, you can send them to any other wallet address or an exchange deposit address by clicking "Transfer SOL" in the upper-right corner.
+Enter the recipient address and the amount of SOL to transfer and click "Submit".
 You will be prompted to confirm the details of the transaction before you [use your key to sign the transaction](#signing-a-transaction) and then it will be submitted to the network.

-## Staking ANLOG Tokens
+## Staking SOL Tokens

 SolFlare supports creating and managing stake accounts and delegations.
 To learn about how staking on Analog works in general, check out our